Skip to Content

 Why are the leaves of my succulent turning yellow?

 You will notice brown growth on the leaves and yellowing foliage.
-Watch out your watering habits during winter; only water if the top of the soil is dry.
+Watch out for your watering habits during winter; only water if the top of the soil is dry.

 You can also replant the succulent in a fast-draining soil mix.